Brace yourself, I finally created clean lemon bars!

 The truth is, I had to make this three times.
 The first time, the filling didn’t set at all and I essentially has a lemon syrup over cashew crust.
 Mini Chef lovingly refers to it as my “lemon disaster” (which he ate a bunch of… oh to have a 6 year old metabolism!).
 The second one turned out pretty well, and the third one never gelled as much as the second one.
 So I went back to the recipe for #2.

 I will tell you that these are pretty soft in the middle.
 They do not set like a traditional lemon bar.
 But they do set enough to get them cut and plated, and boy are they delicious!
 The cashew crust gives them some chew and the lemon juice flavor comes through nice and tart.
 It’s a fantastic combination!

-And now that I’ve finished this recipe, I have to say I will never make it again.
-Not because I don’t love it, but because I do.
+And now that I’ve finished this recipe, I have to say I will never make these clean eating lemon bars again.
+Not because I don’t love them, but rather because I do, just a little too much.
 I could eat the whole pan!
 It’s a good thing I’ve met a few people in this town or I’d really be in trouble.
 I have to give this stuff away or I’ll never reach my goals.
 But for special occasions, this dish is fabulous!

 And if you’re really concerned about the nutrition data, you can always cut them a bit smaller.
 It was a totally worthy sacrifice as far as I’m concerned and I’m happy to have given it a try!

 Note: These can be frozen for up to 3 months if wrapped well.
 Allow them to thaw on the counter for 30 minutes before serving.

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 - 3 tbsp. honey